Rasaq Adekunle Quadri

-Prince Rasaq Adekunle Quadri is a Nigerian accountant who was President of the Chartered Institute of Taxation of Nigeria (CITN) from 2009 to 2011, and was elected the first President of the West African Union of Tax Institutes (WAUTI) in March 2011.
+Rasaq Adekunle Quadri is a Nigerian accountant who was President of the Chartered Institute of Taxation of Nigeria (CITN) from 2009 to 2011, and was elected the first President of the West African Union of Tax Institutes (WAUTI) in March 2011.

 Birth and education

-Quadri's father was a Tax Practitioner and Chartered Accountant, and his mother was a businesswoman.

-He was raised in Lagos State, then went to the Federal Polytechnic, Idah in Kogi State where he earned a Higher National Diploma in Accountancy in 1985.
+Quadri was born in Lagos State, Nigeria.
+His father was a tax practitioner and chartered accountant, while his mother was a businesswoman.
+He attended the Federal Polytechnic, Idah, in Kogi State, where he obtained a Higher National Diploma in Accountancy in 1985.

-He passed the examinations of the Institute of Chartered Accountants of Nigeria (ICAN) in May 1987 to become a Chartered Accountant.

-In 1990 he became an associate member of the Chartered Institute of Taxation of Nigeria (CITN), and in 1995 he became a fellow of ICAN and a fellow of CITN.
+In May 1987, he qualified as a Chartered Accountant after passing the examinations of the nstitute of Chartered Accountants of Nigeria (ICAN).
+He became an associate member of the Chartered Institute of Taxation of Nigeria (CITN) in 1990 and was later awarded fellowship status by both ICAN and CITN in 1995.

 Professional career

 Quadri began work as an Audit Trainee with Ogunbajo Okubule & Co. in 1982.

 He worked in his father's firm, Oladipupo Quadri & Co.
 (Chartered Accountants), working up to the position of Partner, Technical.

 He became Managing Partner of his own firm, Rasaq Quadri & Co., Managing Consultant or Marrs Consults and non executive director of Fabo Petroleum Company Limited.

 On 4 June 2009 Quadri was elected President and Chairman of CITN for a two-year term.

 During his period in office there was an ongoing dispute with the ICAN.

 At CITN's May 2011 annual tax conference the president of ICAN, Sebastian Owuama, called for an end to the dispute, an initiative that was welcomed by Quadri.

 His term as president of the CITN ended on 1 June 2011.

 In February 2011 Quadri was elected the first President of the West Africa Union of Tax Institutes (WAUTI).

 WAUTI is seen as a step towards establishing an Association of Africa Tax Institutes (AATI).
 After being elected, Quadri noted the close relations between the CITN, Chartered Institute of Taxation of Ghana (CITG) and South African Institute of Tax Practitioners (SAIT).
 He also mentioned that CITN was planning to introduce new exchange programs with the Chartered Institute of Taxation (CIOT), United Kingdom.

 During a March 2011 visit to CIOT headquarters, Quadri met his counterpart Peter Fanning and discussed CITN's tax certification, the value of CIOT's Advanced Diploma in International Taxation (ADIT) and ways in which to strengthen the relationship between CITN and CIOT.

 In April 2011 Quadri noted that in addition to Ghana, CITN had been promoting tax institutes in other West African countries.
 He said that Liberia, Gambia and Benin were close to launching their individual tax institutes.